*Upwork's basic plan is free to use, so employers only pay freelancers the confirmed fee, plus the standard 3% for admin and payment processing.

 - Make your changes.

 Is Upwork better than Fiverr?

 Both Upwork and Fiverr offer platforms that connect employers with talented global freelancers.
 Upwork has both free and paid pricing plans, while Fiverr offers customized service packages.
 Both charge freelancers a fee based on their earnings.

-There are a wide variety of jobs on Upwork, including jobs in design, video & audio, development & IT, marketing, writing & translation, admin & customer support, HR, and more.
+There are a wide variety of projects on Upwork, including ones in design, video and audio, development and IT, marketing, writing & translation, admin and customer support, HR, and more.

 How does Upwork make money?

 Upwork earns money in the form of service fees from both freelancers and clients who use the platform.
 Freelancers pay between 5% and 20% of their earnings based on how much they've billed their clients, while clients are charged a 3% admin and payment processing fee each time they pay a client.